 Olivier Armantier.
 "Subjective Probabilities in Games: An Application to the Overbidding Puzzle," with Nicolas Treich.
-International Economic Review, forthcoming.
+International Economic Review 50, no. 4 (2009).

 Meta Brown.
-"A New Test of Borrowing Constraints for Education," with John Karl Scholz and Ananth Seshadri.
+"A New Test of Borrowing Constraints for Education,' with John Karl Scholz and Ananth Seshadri.
 Review of Economic Studies 79, no. 2 (2012).